shuyu-wang/GanDTI/README.md

 ```

 # Acknowledgement
 We'd like to express our gratitude towards all the colleagues and reviewers for helping us improve the paper.
-The project is impossible to finish without the following open-source implementation.
+The project is impossible to finish without the open-source implementation.